Saiful Azam: Early life and education

+Career

 Service with the Pakistan Air Force (1960–1971)

-After training with the Cessna T-37 aircraft and further education at Luke Air Force Base, Arizona, with F-86 Sabres, in 1963, Azam was posted briefly in Dhaka before becoming an instructor with the T-33s at PAF's No. 2 Squadron (Jet Conversion Unit) in Mauripur, Karachi.
-While still posted as an instructor, Azam flew in the September 1965 war with India as part of PAF's No. 17 Squadron from PAF Base Sargodha, flying F-86s.
-After returning from a successful ground attack, Azam's group encountered Indian Folland Gnat interceptors; Azam shot down the aircraft and the Flying Officer was Mayadev of the Indian Air Force.
+After training with the Cessna T-37C Tweet aircraft and further education at Luke Air Force Base, Arizona, with North American F-86F Sabres, in 1963, Azam was posted briefly in Dhaka before becoming an instructor with the Lockheed T-33A T-Birds at PAF's No. 2 Squadron (Jet Conversion Unit) in Mauripur, Karachi.
+While still posted as an instructor, Azam flew in the September 1965 war with India as part of PAF's No. 17 Squadron from PAF Base Sargodha, flying F-86Fs.
+After returning from a successful ground attack, Azam's group encountered Indian Folland Fo.141 Gnat F.1 interceptors; Azam shot down the aircraft and the Flying Officer was Mayadev of the Indian Air Force.
 Flying Officer Mayadev ejected and was captured by Pakistani soldiers on the ground.
 Throughout the 1965 war, Azam took part in 12 ground-attack missions which inflicted heavy damage on Indian armed forces.
 For his actions, Azam was awarded the Sitara-e-Jurat, Pakistan's third highest military award.
 In 1966, he assumed the command of PAF's No. 2 Squadron.

 In November 1966, he was sent by the Pakistan Air Force on deputation as an adviser to the Royal Jordanian Air Force.
-According to Pakistani sources, during the 1967 Arab Israel war, Flight Lieutenant Saiful Azam shot down a Dassault Mystère IV, a supersonic aircraft belonging to the Israeli Air Force (IAF) while flying a Hawker Hunter.
-According to the same sources, a day later, he was shifted to an Iraqi airbase where he shot down a Vautour IIA and Dassault Mirage III belonging to the Israeli Air Force.
+According to Pakistani sources, during the 1967 Arab Israel war, Flight Lieutenant Saiful Azam shot down a Dassault Mystère IVA, a transonic fighter-bomber belonging to the Israeli Air Force (IAF) while flying a Hawker Hunter FGA.73 of the Jordanian Air Force.
+According to the same sources, a day later, he was shifted to an Iraqi airbase where he shot down a SNCASO SO-4050 Vautour IIN interceptor and Dassault Mirage IIICJ 'Shahak' belonging to the Israeli Air Force while flying a Hawker Hunter F.Mk.59 belongs to the No.1 Squadron of the Iraqi Airforce.
 To date, he holds the record for most Israeli Air Force aircraft shot down.

 In 1969, after completing his overseas deputation, he returned in service to the PAF and spent several years as flight commander at various PAF bases before the creation of Bangladesh.